Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: Quark, Lepton, and Flavored-QCD axion

-{\bf Numerical simulation for quark mass and mixing:} To simulate and match experimental quark data from Eqs.(\ref{ckmmixing}) and (\ref{qumas}), we use linear algebra tools from Ref.\cite{Antusch:2005gp}.
-The quark Yukawa matrices in Eqs.(\ref{Ch2}) and (\ref{Ch1}) are defined at the $U(1)_X$ symmetry breakdown scale, where their parameters receive quantum corrections.
-These matrices are then evolved down to the top quark mass scale ($m_t$) and diagonalized.
-We assume that the Yukawa matrices at the scale of $U(1)_X$ breakdown are the same as those at the scale $m_t$, since the one-loop renormalization group running effect on observables for hierarchical mass spectra is expected to be negligible.
-The low-energy Yukawa couplings required for experimental values are obtained from the physical masses and mixing angles compiled by the PDG\,\cite{PDG} and CKMfitter\,\cite{ckm}.
-Taking Eq.(\ref{V_c1}) and
+{\bf Numerical simulation for quark mass and mixing:} To reproduce the experimental quark masses and CKM mixing parameter given in Eqs.(\ref{ckmmixing}) and (\ref{qumas}), we perform a numerical analysis using the linear algebra tools from Ref.\cite{Antusch:2005gp}.
+The quark Yukawa matrices in Eqs.(\ref{Ch2}) and (\ref{Ch1}) are defined at the $U(1)_X$ symmetry-breaking scale, where their parameters generally receive quantum corrections.
+In principle, these matrices should be evolved down to the top quark mass scale ($m_t$) via RG running equations and diagonalized.
+However, for the hierarchical fermion mass textures considered here, the one-loop renormalizaion group running effects on the physical observables are expected to be sufficiently small.
+Therefore, for simplicity, we assume that the Yukawa matrices at the scale of $U(1)_X$-breaking scale are approximately identical to those at the scale $m_t$, since the one-loop RG running effect on observables for hierarchical mass spectra is expected to be negligible.